lemelondeau/VBKS/readme.md

 #### Analysis
 1. kern_set_prob.py, gather trained results from run_subsets_reuse_true, compute p(k),
         calls compute_prob_use_r.py
-2. BMA.py, get rmse
+2. BMA.py, compute BMA rmse
 3. plot_rmse.py, plot and record rmse of best kernel and BMA rmse, and time the results will be used to compare with BO
-4. iter_prob.py, use all the data, compute p(k) in the middle of training
+4. show_pk.py, plot p(k)
-5. show_pk.py, plot p(k)
+5. iter_prob.py, use all the data, compute p(k) in the middle of training

 ### Attention!

 !!!
-Don't run compute_prob_use_r.py in parallel... filename.txt will be changed.
+Don't run multiple compute_prob_use_r.py in parallel... filename.txt will be changed.